shortxmas/GBR-Intern-Assessment/Problem-solving/readme.md

 ## Solution

-Create a binary search function that given and int ID as a paramter, will search through data fetched from a rest API and print the data with that ID.
+Create a binary search function that given and int ID as a paramter, will search through data fetched from a rest API and print the index of the data object with that ID

 ## Running the project